Germany Process Service

-In simple service, under Article 5(2) of the Convention the addressee may refuse to accept the documents without being required to provide any reasons for doing so.
+In simple service, under Article 5(2) of the Convention, the addressee may refuse to accept the documents without being required to provide any reasons for doing so.

 Services by special request seldom occur.
 For more information on methods of service, see European Judicial Network in Civil and Commercial Matters – Service of documents – Germany.

-Under German law, service requested within the meaning of Article 5(1) of the Convention requires that all documents to be served must be prepared in German or that a translation in German be attached thereto.
+Under German law, service requested within the meaning of Article 5(1) of the Convention requires that all documents to be served must be prepared in German or that a translation in German is attached thereto.

-Documents prepared in foreign language without German translations can be served in accordance with Article 5(2) of the Convention.
+Documents prepared in a foreign language without German translations can be served in accordance with Article 5(2) of the Convention.